Living in the South From A New Yorker's Perspective

 It would be advantageous to follow the college basketball and football teams that rule the state in NC and have earned national attention for good reason.
 That is if you want to attract local friends quicker.

-Anytime the almost always top-ranked Duke Blue Devils play led by the legendary Mike Krzyzewski "Coach K", who has won five National Championships it's must see TV in NC.
-His 1,132 wins is the most ever for men's college basketball.
-Also when it's UNC Tar Heels vs. NC State Wolfpack in either basketball or football, it's a big event.
+Anytime the almost always top-ranked Duke Blue Devils play led by the legendary Mike Krzyzewski "Coach K", who has won five National Championships (1991, 1992, 2001, 2010, 2015) it's must see TV in NC.
+His 1156 wins is the most ever for a men's college basketball coach.
+His overall record over 45 years is superb; 1156-350.
+When it's UNC Tar Heels vs. NC State Wolfpack in either basketball or football, it's a big event and the talk of the town.

 Chances are like me; your teams are your teams for good at this stage/age.
 I still take pride in telling locals I am a NY Mets fan and not a Yankee fan.
 However, I've always admired Coach K. He's a well-respected winner year after year.

 Get ready to hear often "You're fine" and that's in reference to it's OK and not your looks.
 Simply noted North Carolina is not like Florida which has many more transplanted New Yorkers.
 North Carolina is for sure more of the real South where the quality of life is good.